lxnt/rendumper/README.rst

 TTF support is activated if and only if graphics tileset tile height equals the [TRUETYPE] setting in data/init/init.txt.
 For example if you've got some 16x16 tileset installed, put [TRUETYPE:16] there.

+By default, all text is rendered with TTF if it is enabled.
+To get stock DF rendering (i.e. thoughts screen not being TTF), add [TRUETYPE_FORCED:NO] to data/init/init.txt

 Attention: hardcoded key bindings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^